Truro railway station: History

 A stone goods shed was built in front of the station and an engine shed beyond the passenger platforms: "one hundred feet long, and forty-five feet wide, with double line of rails, and accommodation for six engines.
-Outside of the latter building are a smithery and workmens' shops, in which any casual repairs that may be required, can be executed.
+Outside of the latter building are a smithery and workmen's shops, in which any casual repairs that may be required, can be executed.
 This building being erected on 'made ground' is constructed of timber, as being lighter than stone".

 The West Cornwall Railway shared the station, which was managed by joint committee of the two railways.
-This line came from through the tunnel but was only standard gauge until 1 March 1867 when it had a third rail laid to allow both broad gauge and standard gauge trains (the rail had actually been laid the previous year but was only used for goods trains for a while).
+This line came from Penzance through the tunnel, but was only standard gauge until 1 March 1867, when it had a third rail laid to allow both broad gauge and standard gauge trains (the rail had actually been laid the previous year but was only used for goods trains for a while).
 In the meantime the Cornwall Railway had extended its rails to Falmouth.
-The West Cornwall Railway kept its station at Newham Quay to handle goods traffic to the town (Truro did not become a city until 1877) and waterfront, the branch crossing the Falmouth line on the level just beyond Highertown Tunnel at Penwithers Junction.
+The West Cornwall Railway kept its station at Newham Quay to handle goods traffic to the town (Note: Truro did not become a city until 1877.) and waterfront; the branch crossed the Falmouth line on the level just beyond Highertown Tunnel at Penwithers Junction.